saltstack-formulas/jetbrains-intellij-formula/README.rst

 Please see the pillar.example for configuration.

-Tested on Ubuntu 16.04, and Fedora 25
+Tested on Ubuntu, Fedora, Arch, and Suse.